astropy/astroquery/docs/testing.rst

 ------------------

 This file should contain only tests that do not require an internet connection.
-It also containts the tricky monkeypatching components.
+It also contains the tricky monkeypatching components.
 At a minimum, monkeypatching requires a few methods that are defined locally in the test file for each module.

 Monkeypatching